siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 212 Weak-Field Gravity from Symmetric Constitutive Closure.md

 - Shapiro delay,
 - perihelion precession.

-The dynamic gravitational-wave sector is not treated here.
+The time-dependent radiative sector is not treated here.

 ## 212.1 Adopted Constitutive Closure